Conditional Green Card

-There are exceptions to the Joint Filing requirement above, the alien may seek a waiver of Joint Filing requirement to remove the conditional basis of the Permanent Resident status, if the alien demonstrates any of the following:
+There are exceptions to the Joint Filing requirement above.
+The alien may seek a waiver of the Joint Filing requirement to remove the conditional basis of the Permanent Resident status if the alien demonstrates any of the following:

-- That extreme hardship would result if alien is removed/deported from the United States.
+- That extreme hardship will result if the alien is removed/deported from the United States.

-Waiver of Joint Filing Requirement on the Basis of Extreme Hardship.
+Waiver of Joint Filing Requirement based on Extreme Hardship.

-In an application for waiver of joint Filing requirement on the basis of extreme hardship, USCIS considers circumstances which occurred during the period that the alien was admitted for Permanent Residence on a conditional basis.
+In an application for waiver of joint filing requirement based on extreme hardship, USCIS considers circumstances that occurred during the period that the alien was admitted for Permanent Residence on a conditional basis.

 The Courts have held that “Extreme hardship encompasses more than the mere economic deprivation that might result from an alien’s deportation from the United States.
-The readjustment of an alien to life in his or her native country after having spent a number of years in the United States is not the type of hardship that have been characterized as extreme.”
+The readjustment of an alien to live in his or her native country after having spent several years in the United States is not the type of hardship that has been characterized as extreme.”
 Economic disadvantage alone does not constitute extreme hardship.

-Waiver of Joint Filing Requirement on the Basis of a Good Faith Marriage.
+Waiver of Joint Filing Requirement based on a Good Faith Marriage.

-Waiver of Joint Filing Requirement on the Basis of being a Battered Spouse or Subject to Extreme Cruelty.
+Waiver of Joint Filing Requirement based on being a Battered Spouse or Subject to Extreme Cruelty.

-The waiver of joint filing requirement requires a showing that the marriage was entered into in good faith and that during the marriage, the conditional Permanent Resident alien was battered or subject to extreme cruelty.
-Police reports and hospital records can be key documents in establishing that battering or extreme cruelty existed, but not all cases of abuse contain these items.
-Waiver applications usually prompt a personal interview with USCIS Immigration examiner.
+The waiver of the joint filing requirement requires a showing that the marriage was entered in good faith.
+During the marriage, the conditional Permanent Resident alien was battered or subject to extreme cruelty.
+Police reports and hospital records can be key documents in establishing that battering, or extreme cruelty existed, but not all abuse cases contain these items.
+Waiver applications usually prompt a personal interview with a USCIS Immigration examiner.

 Dependent Children of a Conditional Permanent Resident.